groundhoggwp/groundhogg/README.txt

 * ADDED Option to disable user syncing in WordPress integration settings.
 * ADDED Developer filters/actions to the new form submission handler.
 * ADDED Support for defining some options as constants in `wp-config.php`.
+* ADDED View email logs in contact activity timeline.
+* TWEAKED Improved the email log modal.
 * TWEAKED Moved user meta sync option to WordPress integration settings.
-* TWEAKED Dropdown and checkbox fields can now be pre-selected with the value setting in the new form builder.
+* TWEAKED Dropdown and checkbox fields can now be pre-selected with the value setting in the form builder.
-* TWEAKED Broadcasts are not scheduled in the background instead of using the loader.

 = 2.7.11.11 (2023-10-25) =
 * FIXED Properly sanitize task data.